top of page

 ROSEMARY HUGHES JOHNSON

-Born in Monson, MA, to parents Napoleon Paul and Mary Rose Brisard, Rosemary graduated from Monson Academy and then attended American International College and Hartford Academy of Design.
-In the early 1970’s Rosemary and her late husband Edmund J. Hughes II, moved to St. Petersburg to open an advertising agency E. J. Hughes Company, where she would serve as his bookkeeper until his death in 1995.
+Born December 5, 1929, in Monson, MA, to parents Napoleon Paul and Mary Rose Brisard, Rosemary was a high school cheerleader and graduated from Monson Academy and attended American International College and Hartford Academy of Design.
+In the early 1970s, Rosemary and her late husband, Edmund J. Hughes II, moved to St. Petersburg to open an advertising agency, E. J. Hughes Company, where she would serve as his bookkeeper until he died in 1995.

-In the late 1980s, Rosemary transformed the Golden Apple Dinner Theater on Central Avenue into The Encore Dinner Theater.
-Professional productions of Chicago, My Fair Lady, Barnum, Annie, Dames At Sea, 42nd Street, Evita, and A Chorus Line were added to her “Executive Producer” resume.
+In the late 1980s, Rosemary purchased and transformed the Golden Apple Dinner Theater on Central Avenue into The Encore Dinner Theater, adding professional productions of Chicago, My Fair Lady, Barnum, Annie, Dames At Sea, 42nd Street, Evita, and A Chorus Line to her "Executive Producer" resume.

-Throughout the 1990s, Rosemary owned and operated a retail store called “Rosemary’s Antiques and Collectibles,” and "Rosemary's Point of View," providing furnishings and decorating She also served for several non-profit organizations and chaired numerous fundraising events for The Stuart Society (Museum of Fine Arts), The Heart Association, CASA, Bayfront Medical Center, All Children’s Hospital (now John’s Hopkins), and the St. Petersburg Centennial Celebration.
-In 2010 Rosemary was awarded a key to the City for her outstanding contributions to the community.
-She was an active member of the St. Petersburg Yacht Club, held several board positions on the SPYC Women’s Club, and played bridge and mahjong weekly until 2015.
+In October 1996, Rosemary found love again and married Jim Johnson, the consummate "snowbird," and convinced him that living in St. Pete full time was the best way to spend his retirement.
+Together, they bought a condo at the Bayfront Towers, where Jim resides today.
+Throughout the 1990s, Rosemary owned and operated a retail store called "Rosemary's Antiques and Collectibles," providing furnishings and decorating to the local community.
+She also served for several non-profit organizations and chaired numerous fundraising events for The Stuart Society (Museum of Fine Arts), The Heart Association, CASA, Bayfront Medical Center, All Children's Hospital, and the St. Petersburg Centennial Celebration.
+In 2010, Rosemary was awarded a key to the City of St. Pete by then-Mayor Rick Scott for her outstanding contributions to the community.
+She was an active St. Petersburg Yacht Club member, held several SPYC Women's Club board positions, and played bridge and mahjong weekly until 2015.

-Rosemary's family includes her husband - Jim Johnson; daughter - Kim Hughes Ellis; son – Steve Martel; stepdaughter – Traci Johnson (husband Alan Wrong); four stepsons – Scott Johnson (wife Kim), David Johnson, Ed Hughes III (wife Didi), Jeff Hughes; and her grandchildren – Jack Johnson, Kate “L” Johnson, Emily Wrong, Rebecca Reed (husband Zach), Jessica Higgins (husband Adam), Edmund Hughes IV (wife Kassandra), Bryan Hughes, Tyler Hughes (wife Hailey); and great-grandchildren – Zachary Reed II, Scarlet Reed, Nixon Hughes, and Ed Hughes V.
+Rosemary's family includes her husband - Jim Johnson; daughter - Kim Hughes Ellis; stepdaughter – Traci Johnson (husband Alan Wrong); four stepsons – Scott Johnson (wife Kim), David Johnson, Ed Hughes III (wife Didi), Jeff Hughes; and her grandchildren – Jack Johnson, Kate "L" Johnson, Emily Wrong, Rebecca Reed (husband Zach), Jessica Higgins, Edmund Hughes IV (wife Kassandra), Bryan Hughes, Tyler Hughes (wife Hailey); and great-grandchildren – Zachary Reed II, Scarlet Reed, Nixon Hughes, and Ed Hughes V.

 bottom of page